DelgadoJosh/WanderingInnScraper/README.md

 ## How to run
 In order to run this,

-1. Download both wanderingInnFrontEnd.py and WanderingInnBackEnd.py and have them in the same folder.
+1. Download both **wanderingInnFrontEnd.py** and **WanderingInnBackEnd.py** and have them in the same folder.
-1. Execute the wanderingInnFrontEnd.py script with "python 'locationOfTheScript\wanderingInnFrontEnd.py'".
+1. Execute the wanderingInnFrontEnd.py script with **"python 'locationOfTheScript\wanderingInnFrontEnd.py'"**.
-  For example: python "C:\MyUserName\Downloads\wanderingInnFrontEnd.py"
+  For example: "python "C:\MyUserName\Downloads\wanderingInnFrontEnd.py"
 1. Fill in the information required.
     1. Select what type of output file you want.
     1. Type/Paste in the web address of the first chapter to scrape.